Program Guidelines

 FAQ

-50% of most costs incurred by the owner to become compliant with the Lead Ordinance are reimbursable under this grant, excluding taxes or fees.
+100% of most costs incurred by the owner to conduct lead stabilization activities are reimbursable under this grant, excluding taxes or fees.
+The maximum amount to be reimbursed is $15,000 per unit.
 Proof of payment is required for reimbursement.
 Some examples of costs that can be reimbursed under this grant include:

 • clearance exam performed by a licensed clearance technician, lead inspector, or lead risk assessor,